 Membership on the SEWRPC MPO, or transportation, Advisory Committees is highly intergovernmental in nature, since these committees have primary responsibilities for overseeing the Commission's MPO-related work programs and since State agencies and county and local governments are responsible for ultimately implementing the array of recommendations that are included in SEWRPC regional transportation plans.
-With respect to voting membership on these MPO committees, two committees have county and local membership structures that approximate population proportionality (One committee dealing with regional transportation system planning and the other dealing with programming of transportation projects in the Milwaukee urbanized area where SEWRPC, as the MPO, has responsibilities to allocate Federal transit and highway funds made available to that area--currently about \$19 million of Federal Highway Administration Surface Transportation Program - Milwaukee Urbanized Area funds and about \$20 million annually of Federal Transit Administration Section 5307 - Milwaukee Urbanized Area funds).
+With respect to voting membership on these MPO committees, two committees have county and local membership structures that approximate population proportionality (One committee dealing with regional transportation system planning and the other dealing with programming of transportation projects in the Milwaukee urbanized area where SEWRPC, as the MPO, has responsibilities to allocate Federal transit and highway funds made available to that area-currently about \$25 million of Federal Highway Administration Surface Transportation Program - Milwaukee Urbanized Area funds and about \$20 million annually of Federal Transit Administration Section 5307 - Milwaukee Urbanized Area funds).

-The Commission's Advisory Committee on Regional Transportation System Planning-structured on a population-proportional basis-provides guidance and direction to the Commission staff in the preparation of the regional transportation plan, and provides to the Commission a recommended regional transportation plan for the Commission to consider adopting.
-The 34 members of the Committee include local technical staff and elected officials typically appointed by the community/county's chief elected official, along with representatives from State and Federal transportation and natural resource agencies.
-In addition, a member of the Committee.
+The Commission's Advisory Committee on Regional Transportation Planning-structured on a populationproportional basis-provides guidance and direction to the Commission staff in the preparation of the regional transportation plan, and provides to the Commission a recommended regional transportation plan for the Commission to consider adopting.
+The 33 members of the Committee include local technical staff and elected officials typically appointed by the community/county's chief elected official, along with representatives from State and Federal transportation and natural resource agencies.
+In addition, a member of the Commission's Environmental Justice Task Force serves as a liaison on the Committee.
 The structure of the county/community members of the Committee reflects the population proportionality of each County and municipality within Southeastern Wisconsin.
-This Committee includes four members representing Milwaukee County (with three members appointed by the County Executive and one member appointed by the City Council President.)
+This Committee includes four members representing Milwaukee County (with three members appointed by the County Executive and one member appointed by the County Board Chairman) and five members representing the City of Milwaukee (with four members appointed by the mayor and one member appointed by the Common Council President.)
+As small portions of the Milwaukee and West Bend urbanized areas are located in counties outside of the seven-county Region (Jefferson County and Dodge County, respectively), the Committee also includes a liaison from Jefferson County to represent the portion of that county in the Milwaukee urbanized area and a liaison from Dodge County to represent the portion of that county in the West Bend urbanized area.